Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Introduction

 \section{Introduction}

 Visual scene understanding from video data is an important research problem due to the large amount of videos generated and published everyday.
-Visual scenes captured in terms of a video majorly focus on capturing one or more objects in terms of their activities and/or interactions between them.
-Thus, visual scene understanding is primarily aimed to localize \& recognize those objects and further determine interactions between them, if any.
-Several video-based computer vision tasks such as action recognition (\cite{simonyan2014two}), visual object segmentation \& tracking (\cite{ristani2016performance}), and video captioning (\cite{zhang2019object}) have been formulated to reflect this notion.
-To perform these tasks, earlier works used hand-crafted visual descriptors such as 2D/3D HoG (\cite{dalal2005histograms}), SIFT (\cite{lowe2004distinctive}), Optical flow (\cite{horn1981determining,bruhn2005lucas}) to aggregate visual information from the video frames, followed by a classification (or) regression layer according to the task at hand.
-Owing to the dependency on domain expertise, such hand-crafted features are unable to scale well in practice.
-The availability of large-scale datasets and computational resources have given rise to deep learning methods that have shown great promise in several of these tasks.
+Visual scenes captured in terms of a video typically focus on capturing one or more objects in terms of their activities and/or interactions between them.
+Thus, visual scene understanding is primarily aimed at localizing \& recognizing these objects and further determine interactions between them, if any.
+Several video-based computer vision tasks such as action recognition (\cite{simonyan2014two}), visual object segmentation \& tracking (\cite{ristani2016performance}), and video captioning (\cite{zhang2019object}) typically have such a scenario.
+To perform these tasks, earlier works used hand-crafted visual descriptors such as 2D/3D HoG (\cite{dalal2005histograms}), SIFT (\cite{lowe2004distinctive}) or Optical flow (\cite{horn1981determining,bruhn2005lucas}) to aggregate visual information from the video frames, followed by a classification (or) regression layer according to the task at hand.
+More recently, the availability of large-scale datasets and computational resources have given rise to deep learning-based methods that have shown superior performance to hand-crafted features based approaches in several of these tasks.